-- a) The acquisition of scholarly and scientific factual knowledge, and insight into the connections between related aspects by means of an interdisciplinary approach to academic disciplines. - b) The ability to identify and solve problems in a critical and creative manner. - c) The ability to acquire, control, apply, analyse, and integrate knowledge independently, as well as evaluate it in a principled and well-grounded manner. - d) The student should be an effective learner who understands the need for life-long learning. - e) The ability to articulate and justify a personal frame of reference with regard to Christian and other world views. - f) The ability to know and understand the nature and content of literature in several languages. - g) The ability to know and master the linguistic nature of several languages. - h) The ability to know and master various literary and linguistic theories. - i) The ability to deal critically with the methodologies of various theories. - The ability to formulate a personal literary opinion based on subjectspecific and theoretical knowledge. - k) The ability to articulate and communicate the value of language and literature within a vocational context. - The ability to recognize, understand and communicate the linguistic and literary phenomena of the culturally-diverse South African and world populations.
+- a) The acquisition of scholarly and scientific factual knowledge, and insight into the connections between related aspects by means of an interdisciplinary approach to academic disciplines. - b) The ability to identify and solve problems in a critical and creative manner. - c) The ability to acquire, control, apply, analyse, and integrate knowledge independently, as well as evaluate it in a principled and well-grounded manner. - d) The student should be an effective learner who understands the need for life-long learning. - The ability to know and understand the nature and content of literature in several languages. - f) The ability to know and master the linguistic nature of several languages. - g) The ability to know and master various literary and linguistic theories. - h) The ability to deal critically with the methodologies of various theories. - The ability to formulate a personal literary opinion based on subjectspecific and theoretical knowledge. - The ability to articulate and communicate the value of language and literature within a vocational context. - k) The ability to recognize, understand and communicate the linguistic and literary phenomena of the culturally-diverse South African and world populations.